Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

-Variable formulae capture two distinct patterns in package managers: package-level platform constraints (such as npm's \texttt{"os": ["linux"]}) can be represented as a dependency on a variable with a particular value, while filtered dependencies (such as opam's \texttt{depends: ["foo" \{os = "linux"\}]}) require a formula: $\neg(\textit{os} = \textit{linux}) \lor (\textit{foo} \land \textit{os} = \textit{linux})$.
-By lifting cross-ecosystem dependencies into dependency resolution, variables such as the Linux distribution can themselves be solved for -- selecting the distribution that provides the freshest set of system dependencies.
+Variable formulae can capture package-level platform constraints.
+For example, in npm, \texttt{"os": ["linux"]} depends on variable `os' with value `linux'.
+A filtered dependency in opam, \texttt{depends: ["foo" \{os = "linux"\}]}, becomes $\neg(\mathit{os} = \mathit{linux}) \lor (\mathit{foo}, V)$.
+Package-local variables, such as opam's \texttt{with-test}, are namespaced by the package.
+Some package managers perform this expansion as pre-processing, but lifting it into resolution lets variables be solved for directly -- for example, choosing the Linux distribution with the freshest system dependencies.

-To reduce the Variable Formula Package Calculus to the core, we extend the Package Formula Reduction (Definition~\ref{def:package-formula-reduction}).
+To reduce to the core, we extend the Package Formula Reduction (Def.~\ref{def.package-formula-reduction}).